nimmagaddav9/spartantechinc_Infosys/interview7-21-2025.md

 - Custom hooks can call other hooks inside them.
 - Great for reusing logic without repeating it in every component.
 - Should always start with the word `use` to follow React rules.

+## What is Routing in React?

+Routing in React is handled using `react-router-dom`.
+It maps URLs to components and enables navigation in single-page apps.

+### Example:

+- `/login` → Login page
+- `/dashboard` → Dashboard component

+### Key Hooks & Components:

+- `Routes`, `Route` – for defining routes
+- `useNavigate()` – for navigation in code
+- `useParams()` – to access URL params
+- `Navigate` – to redirect

+### When I used it:

+At United and Capital Group, I used routing to manage public/private routes, nested layouts, and dynamic route parameters.
+Also implemented lazy-loaded routes and route guards using a custom `PrivateRoute` wrapper.